michaelhaaf/2W6-W23/md/lectures/week4.md

 ## Text Layout & Alignment

-!> For this section we will refer to the **section "Text layout"** of the [Fundamental text and font styling](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals#Text_layout) by MDN web docs.
+_For this section refer to the "Text layout" section of [Fundamental text and font styling](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals#Text_layout) by MDN web docs._

 Using the reference above, look at the following properties: